min read

 Pros:

 • Feature-rich.
-Can copy Eth 1.0 architecture and support smart contracts
+Can copy Eth 1.0 architecture and support smart contract

 • Easier to build and deploy vs zk-rollups